TateUncle/Smart-Pet-Care-Management-system/README.md

-Got it 👍 Here’s a short 🐾 Pet Care Management System
+🐾 Pet Care Management System

 A simple **OOP project in Python** that models a pet care company.